berthojoris/http.js/README.md

 Simple and small JavaScript ajax library

-All this library does is provide a simple wrapper around the XmlHTTPRequest object.
+All this library does is provide a simple wrapper around the XMLHttpRequest object.

-This methods should be fairly self-explanatory.
-Headers is an object with header key/value pairs.
-If provided, data attributes will be sent as a 'application/x-www-form-urlencoded' body on the request.
-Lastly, if the response content type is 'application/json', the response will be parse and the resulting object returned, otherwise the response text is returned.
+These methods should be fairly self-explanatory. 'headers' is an object with header key/value pairs.
+If provided, 'data' attributes will be sent as a 'application/x-www-form-urlencoded' body on the request.
+Lastly, if the response content type is 'application/json', the response will be parsed and the resulting object passed to the 'success' or 'error' callbacks.
+Otherwise the response text is passed to the 'success' or 'error' callbacks.

 Method signatures: